What Is Rel Nofollow?

-Adding rel=”nofollow” to a link effectively stops a link being a link, as far as Google is concerned.
-This means the link does not count as a vote, does not pass page rank, nor topical relevance(!).
-For instance, most blog comments are nofollow links, unlike this blog;
+Adding the html attribute rel=”nofollow” to a link effectively stops a link becoming a vote for another page, as far as Google and some other search engines are concerned..
+This means the link does not count as a vote or recommendation nor does it pass page rank nor does it pass topical relevance.

 <a href="http://www.hobo-web.co.uk/" rel="nofollow">Hobo</a>

 RelNoFollow is an elemental microformat, one of several microformat open standards.
 By adding

 rel="nofollow"to a hyperlink, a page indicates that the destination of that hyperlink should not be afforded any additional weight or ranking by user agents which perform link analysis upon web pages (e.g. search engines).
 Typical use cases include links created by 3rd party commenters on blogs, or links the author wishes to point to, but avoid endorsing.

 Like it or loathe it – the attribute is here to stay, and seo professionals are beginning to come round to the fact that paid links without the attribute can be VERY RISKY in 2013.
 Of course, with the attribute, paid links do not have anywhere near the same benefit when it comes to better search engine rankings for your own site.